byuflowlab/FLOWUnsteady/README.md

 <p><br></p>

 ### Selected Publications
-See the following publications for an in-depth dive into theory and validation:
+See the following publications for an in-depth dive into the theory and validation:

 * E. J. Alvarez, J. Mehr, & A. Ning (2022).
 "FLOWUnsteady: An Interactional Aerodynamics Solver for Multirotor Aircraft and Wind Energy." *AIAA AVIATION Forum*. [**[VIDEO]**](https://youtu.be/SFW2X8Lbsdw) [**[PDF]**](https://scholarsarchive.byu.edu/facpub/5830/)
 * E. J. Alvarez & A. Ning (2022).
 "Reviving the Vortex Particle Method: A Stable Formulation for Meshless Large Eddy Simulation." *(in review)* [**[PDF]**](https://arxiv.org/pdf/2206.03658.pdf)